 At this sunny West Austin spot, martinis and champagne flow at high-top tables with classic seafood dishes, caviar and plenty of oysters, served oven-roasted and raw.
 Those served on the half shell are dressed with a cucumber-honey vinaigrette, crispy shallots and bright mint, or presented simply.
 For more diversity, there's also the tiered Plateau de Fruits de Mer, stacked high with lobster, clams, prawns, crab, mussels and oysters.

 Boston: Row 34

 From the same team that brought us Island Creek Oysters, this spinoff is set inside a 100-year-old former steel factory in South Boston's newest waterfront development, Fort Point.
 Dominating the menu are the plump, meaty oysters with a provenance of New England — from Maine to Martha's Vineyard and, of course, their own farm in Duxbury, Mass.
-Oysters are just the top of the raw-bar menu, which includes smoked and cured seafood such as uni, shrimp and salmon pastrami; ceviche and crudos like the gorgeous fluke adorned with pickled nectarine, fresh basil and Aleppo pepper.
+Oysters are just the top of the raw-bar menu, which includes smoked and cured seafood such as uni, shrimp and salmon pastrami; ceviche and crudos like the gorgeous fluke adorned with basil, Calabrian chile and olive.

 New York City: Grand Banks